-"If I convert with a Reform rabbi, will all rabbis consider me a Jew?"
+"If I convert with a Reform ordained rabbi or cantor, will all rabbis consider me a Jew?"

 Reform, Reconstructionist, and, under certain circumstances, Conservative rabbis recognize the validity of conversions performed by rabbis of all branches of Judaism.
 Most Orthodox rabbis, however, do not recognize non-Orthodox conversions.
-Your sponsoring rabbi will discuss with you any implications of conversion under his or her guidance.
+Your sponsoring rabbi will discuss with you any implications of conversion under their guidance.

 "If I become a Jew, will I be expected to separate from my family of origin?"

 No. Conversion to a new religion does not make you into something altogether new, nor does it require you to sever family ties or memories.
 Most Jews-by-choice maintain warm relationships with their family of origin.
 Some converts to Judaism find, however, that, especially initially, their family may be hurt or confused by their choice.